-Motivated by Propositions 4a and 4b, we examine whether the interaction of CL{dt} and ELR{dta} has heterogeneous effects for eldest sons.
+Motivated by Propositions 4a and 4b, we examine whether the interaction of $CL{dt}$ and $ELR{dta}$ has heterogeneous effects for eldest sons.
 From these propositions, we know that if parents are imperfectly altruistic, increased early life investment may inefficiently reduce educational investment.
 This is because parents will value the earnings from a child working, which they can expropriate today, more than the gains to a child's future income, from which they may not benefit.
 If a child could contract to share his future earnings with parents, parents would be more likely to make efficient educational decisions.

-As Proposition 4b shows, if parents are imperfectly altruistic, we expect the effects of early life shocks to be more positive in high child labor places for children for whom intergenerational incomplete contracting problems are likely to be small (e.g. when the altruism/contracting parameter γ is sufficiently high).
-Cultural traditions where specific children provide parents with old age support are one informal mechanism to solve this incomplete contracting problems across children in the same household.
+As Proposition 4b shows, if parents are imperfectly altruistic, we expect the effects of early life shocks to be more positive in high child labor places for children for whom intergenerational incomplete contracting problems are likely to be small (e.g. when the altruism/contracting parameter $\gamma$ is sufficiently high).
+Cultural traditions where specific children provide parents with old age support are one informal mechanism to solve this incomplete contracting problem (Bau, 2021) and can generate variation in incomplete contracting problems across children in the same household.
 In India, oldest sons are expected to care for parents in their old age (Dyson and Moore, 1983; Gupta, 1987).
 Jayachandran and Pande (2017) provide evidence that this is associated with son preference and greater investment in oldest sons.
-Since incomplete contracting problems with oldest sons are likely to be smaller, we can test whether the impact of early rainfall shocks depends on the strength of incomplete contracting problems by examining how these shocks interact with birth order among boys.20
+Since incomplete contracting problems with oldest sons are likely to be smaller, we can test whether the impact of early rainfall shocks depends on the strength of incomplete contracting problems by examining how these shocks interact with birth order among boys.

 Estimating heterogeneous effects for eldest sons in ASER is complicated by the fact that ASER does not collect data on birth order - only age - and only collects information on children aged 5-16.
-As a result, it is unclear whether the oldest surveyed son is truly
+As a result, it is unclear whether the oldest surveyed son is truly the oldest son in the household, as opposed to the oldest of the sons for whom data were collected.
+Before proceeding to the main analysis, to assess the degree to which this is likely to lead to miss-assignment of eldest sons, we use the NSS migration survey to estimate

-$^{^{20}}$ In terms of the model, γ will be higher for oldest sons relative to other children.
-When γ is sufficiently high, parents will not inefficiently reduce educational investment in response to greater early life human capital investment.
+$^{25}$ In terms of the model, we interpret $\gamma$ as higher for oldest sons relative to other children.
+If the educational investment in response to greater early life human capital investment is inefficiently low, then raising $\gamma$ also raises educational investment.
 Thus, if we observe that early life rainfall shocks have different effects on oldest sons versus other children in high child labor districts, this provides evidence that parents are inefficiently reducing educational investment in response to rainfall shocks for the other children.